 - Have a mental health condition such as stress which might be helped by a holiday.

+An employee can go on holiday when signed off sick with stress, providing they have given their employer a fit note.
 In many cases, taking a holiday when off sick with stress or mental health issues can aid recovery.

 If you are concerned about clearing this with your employer, you should approach your GP.
 They may be happy to issue you with a letter confirming a break would support your recovery.

-However, as long as you have provided your employer with a sick note and your reason for being off does not mean you’d be physically unfit to travel, there is no legal reason for your employer to object.
+If you have provided your employer with a sick note and your reason for being off does not mean you’d be physically unfit to travel, there is no legal reason for your employer to object.

 If You Are Signed Off Sick But Have a Holiday Booked Already